apache/incubator-seata-samples/e2e-test/README-EN.md

 The test case config file is named `seata-e2e.yaml` and should be placed under the basedir of each project that needs testing.
 Under the basedir, create an `e2e-files` directory.
 Place the files that need to be mounted in the container during testing, as well as the expected verification results and other files used during the test, into this directory.
 This folder will be placed under the directory of the test case along with the construction of the test case.
+Supports the replacement of the original project file when building the image.
-For specific usage examples, refer to `at-sample/springboot-dubbo-seata`.
+For specific usage examples, refer to `at-sample/springboot-dubbo-seata` and `at-sample/at-api`.
 ### Test framework principles
 The Seata E2E framework identifies projects in the `samples` directory that require testing, builds Docker images, Docker-compose files, and files required for testing.
 It uses the E2E testing framework [apache/skywalking-infra-e2e](https://github.com/apache/skywalking-infra-e2e)